 Take on the Smoke-Free Month challenge on your campus

 Do you smoke?
-Do you ever think about cutting back or quitting?
-Or do you just want to learn more about the topic?
-National No-Smoking Month is the perfect opportunity to take on a group challenge, try new approaches, and find support.
+Do you sometimes think about cutting back or quitting?
+Or do you simply want to learn more about the topic?
+Tobacco-Free Month is the perfect opportunity to take on a group challenge, try new approaches, and find support.

-There are several events on campus designed to help you prepare, keep you informed, and provide you with support.
+There are several events on campus designed to help you prepare, keep you informed, and support you.

 Program